Spartronics4915/developers_handbook/git_introduction/git_fundamentals.md

 unit of git, and it is identified by a _hash_, a string of hexadecimal numbers that uniquely identifies that particular change to the repo.

-In order to create the commit, the developer will _add_ the files and other changes to a _staging area_, where git keeps track of items that will be included in the next commit.
+In order to create the commit, the developer will _add_ (or _stage_) the files and other changes to a _staging area_, where git keeps track of items that will be included in the next commit.
 In this way, changes can be grouped together into a batch that is included in a single commit.